 Geology of the Bridge

 According to geologists, the formation of Tonto Natural Bridge went through several stages of development.
-You can read even more about the formation of the bridge in the Feature Story.

-Stage 1: This west side of Pine Creek was formed by a flow of lava in the form of Rhyolite, a red, course-grained volcanic rock.
+Stage 1: This west side of Pine Creek was formed by a flow of lava in the form of Rhyolite, a red, coarse-grained volcanic rock.
 The older rock then eroded, leaving the purple quartz sandstone.

 The rock layers were then lithified, tilted, faulted, and eroded.

 Stage 2: This area was covered by seawater, leaving sediment of sand and mud comprised of lime deposits.

 Stage 3: Following the erosion of the sedimentary layers, volcanic eruptions covered the rock layers with lava, forming a basalt cap.
 This formation is evident on top of the hill prior to the descent into the park.

 Stage 4: Over the years, by the natural process of erosion, the basalt cap broke down and was shifted by faults, creating the narrow Pine Creek Canyon.

 Stage 5: Geologists estimate that over 5,000 years ago, precipitation began seeping underground through fractures and weak points in the rock, resulting in limestone aquifers.

 Springs emerged as a result of aquifers carrying the dissolved limestone and depositing calcium carbonate to form a travertine dam.